-2 Development Trends: Building Permits, Site Plans, Plats, Other Permits
+Development Trends: Building Permits, Site Plans, Plats, Other Permits

 Overall Trends: Greenville has continued to attract a high rate of construction and land development activities in response to increased housing demands and retail consumer needs, as well as growth in the medical and academic sectors.
-These activities were particularly robust in the first four years after the Comprehensive Plan was updated, but have slowed down in the last 18 months due to the recession.
-The below table summarizes various types of planning and inspection requests received by the City of Greenville between 2004 and 2008.7
+These activities were particularly robust in the first four years after the Comprehensive Plan was updated, but slowed down beginning in 2008 due to the recession.
+The below table summarizes planning and inspection requests received by the City of Greenville between 2004 and 2008.8